backdrop-contrib/acuity_sn/README.md

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/acuity_sn/issues

+## About our "Acuity" Brand
+"Acuity" is the namespace used by Albany Computer Services to organise our collection of modules and utilities.
+We group these tools under a unified brand to streamline installation and make it easier for site maintainers to identify our suite of developed solutions.
+While part of this larger family, this module is a standalone utility.

 ## Current Maintainer(s):
 - Steve Moorhouse (albanycomputers) (https://github.com/albanycomputers)
 - Seeking additional maintainers and contributors.

 ## Credits:
+- Steve Moorhouse - Zulip (DrAlbany)
 - Google Gemini 3.0 assisted with the coding of this module.

 ## Sponsorship: